 If students should obtain consent before enrolling in the class, select the appropriate value from the Add Consent drop down box.

 If students should obtain consent before dropping the class, select the appropriate value from the Drop Consent drop down box.

 This completes the process of adding a section to a course offering.

-Refer to the remaining job aids in this section to assist with additional edits to the schedule of classes.
+Refer to other guides to assist with additional edits to the schedule of classes.